Bytes Are All You Need: Transformers Operating Directly On File Bytes: Experimental Setup

 \subsection{Image File Encodings}

-\textbf{fHWC:} We use fHWC as an abbreviation for ``flattened tensors in height, width, channel order.''
+\textbf{fHWC:} We use ``fHWC'' as an abbreviation for ``flattened tensors in height, width, channel order.''
 It refers to uint8 image bytes stored in HWC order without any file headers.
 It is not common to store images in this way, since they cannot be decoded without pre-existing knowledge of their height and width.
-This serves as a strong baseline.
+This serves as a baseline that demonstrates the performance of ByteFormer on a rasterized image without file headers.

 \textbf{fCHW:} This format is similar to fHWC, but images are stored in ``CHW'' order.